alertgen-project/alertgen-server/indexer/README.md

     "period": "1w",
     "count": "2"
   },
-  // holds only several documents of the parsed json-file in memory, parses a whole file before indexing if false.
-  "asyncFileRead": true,
-  // amount of maximal parallel requests in async-read-mode, pauses reading until the requests are finished "maxParallelRequests": 30
+  // amount of maximal parallel requests while async-parsing, pauses the
+  // stream until the requests are finished "maxParallelRequests": 30
 }
 ```